google/comprehensive-rust/src/user-defined-types/enums.md

 Key Points:

-* Enumerations allow you to collect a set of values under one type
+* Enumerations allow you to collect a set of values under one type.
-* Direction has two variants, `Left` and `Right`.
-These are referred to with the `Direction::..` namespace.
+* `Direction` is a type with variants.
+There are two values of `Direction`: `Direction::Left` and `Direction::Right`.
-* PlayerMove shows the three types of variants.
-Rust will also store a discriminant so that it can determine at runtime which variant is in a value.
+* `PlayerMove` is a type with three variants.
+In addition to the payloads, Rust will store a discriminant so that it knows at runtime which variant is in a `PlayerMove` value.
-* This might be a good time to compare Structs and Enums:
+* This might be a good time to compare structs and enums:
   * In both, you can have a simple version without fields (unit struct) or one with different types of fields (variant payloads).
   * You could even implement the different variants of an enum with separate structs but then they wouldn’t be the same type as they would if they were all defined in an enum.
 * Rust uses minimal space to store the discriminant.